Cacti/documentation/PHP-Script-Server.md

 2. If the **Data Template** is based upon a **Data Query**, edit the **Data Query** and change it's **Data Input Method** to `Get Script Server Data (Indexed)` and change the XML file path to point to the new XML file in the `<path_cacti>/resources/script_server/` directory.

-3. Your final step is to go to the **Console > System Utilities > Rebild Poller Cache** to apply the new settings.
+3. Your final step is to go to the **Console > System Utilities > Rebuild Poller Cache** to apply the new settings.

 If your **PHP Script Server** script is operating correctly, you should now be migrated to the **PHP Script Server**.